Please note that Tapas no longer supports Internet Explorer.

 “...Even so, you must have been the one most deeply involved with his inner world.”

-"You're overestimating me.
+“You're overestimating me.
 I just happened to learn about Alan's worries.
-I didn't even know he was a college student, for crying out loud."
+I didn't even know he was a university student, for crying out loud.”

 He turned my own words back on me.
-What an infuriating lack of cuteness.
+What an infuriating lack of charm.

-The view from the window had become entirely nighttime.
+Outside the window, night had fully fallen.
 Against the dark sky, buildings and cars scattered light in their own ways.
-Occasionally, dull sounds that might be car horns reached this office on the fifteenth floor from somewhere far away.
+Occasionally, dull sounds that might have been car horns reached this office on the fifteenth floor from somewhere far away.

 The fantasy was so enticing that I let out a deep sigh.